 Since Yale’s first century, Yale College seniors and faculty have gathered on the Sunday before Commencement for the Baccalaureate ceremony, a ceremony with a Baccalaureate sermon at its heart.
 The sermon of days past has given way to an address by Yale’s president, although religious overtures remain with the participation of the university chaplain and the singing of hymns and an anthem.
 Of the three main events of Commencement weekend – Baccalaureate, Class Day, and Commencement – Baccalaureate is the most formal.

-In order to accommodate all seniors and their guests, the ceremony is repeated three times: at 2:30 p.m.
+In order to accommodate all seniors, the ceremony is repeated three times: at 2:30 p.m.
 Saturday and at 9:30 and 11:00 a.m.
 Sunday.
 Each ceremony lasts one hour.

 Seniors and their guests are assigned to one of the three services based on residential college affiliation.
 Students wear academic regalia and process from Cross Campus to Woolsey Hall, located on the corner of Grove and College Streets.
-The wheelchair-accessible entrance to Woolsey Hall is via Wall Street and Beinecke Plaza.
+The wheelchair-accessible entrance to Woolsey Hall is via Grove Street.

 Class Day, a Yale College tradition, takes place on Old Campus on Sunday at 2:00 p.m., and includes the awarding of academic, artistic, and athletic prizes; the celebration of undergraduates; and an address by a notable speaker.
 Seniors wear academic gowns with headgear of choice and process from Cross Campus to Old Campus.
 A colorful, informal event, Class Day lasts approximately two hours and takes place outdoors rain or shine.

-Yale Dining will offer brunch in Commons on Sunday and lunch in residential colleges following the diploma ceremonies.
+Yale Dining will offer brunch in various residential colleges on Sunday and lunch in residential colleges following the diploma ceremonies.
 Please see the Dining page for more information.

 If you lose an item during Commencement weekend, please call the Yale Security Department at 203-785-5555.
 A dispatcher will assist you in finding the proper lost and found location.